info-201a-wi22/final-project-Covid-Air-Travels/docs/p01-proposal.md

 [^10]: _Washington Coronavirus Map and Case Count._ (2022, February).
 The New York Times.
 Retrieved February 4, 2022, from https://www.nytimes.com/interactive/2021/us/washington-covid-cases.html

 [^11]: Whitley, A. (2021, December 22). _Is It Safe to Fly Right Now?
 Omicron May Double Infection Risk on Planes: IATA._ Bloomberg.com.
 Retrieved February 4, 2022, from https://www.bloomberg.com/news/articles/2021-12-22/omicron-at-least-doubles-risk-of-getting-infected-on-a-plane

-## Appendix A: Questions
-Up to how many datasets would you recommend us to utilize?
-How many are too little and how many are too much?